Mastering Your First Marathon: Proven Training Plans, Low‑Mileage Strategies, and Smart Pacing Tips

 The science of zones

-A personalised pace zone system translates a recent 10 km or half‑marathon time into three clear zones:
+A personalised pace zone system starts with a recent 10 km or half-marathon result and divides your running into three bands:

-1. Easy (Zone 2) – conversational, builds aerobic base.
+1. Easy (Zone 2): you can talk; it builds aerobic fitness.

 Adaptive training in practice